To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 Pots, Containers, and Raised Beds

 You can grow spinach successfully in pots on a sunny windowsill.
-Growing spinach in this way gives you the opportunity to provide the best soil and create good drainage for the plants to thrive.
+Growing spinach in this way provides the opportunity to use the best soil and create good drainage for the plants to thrive.

 Incorporate plenty of organic material into the potting soil to provide a good base for drainage.

 Plant the seeds in much the same way as in the vegetable plot.
-So, keep some spaces and plant them 1/12 to 2 inches deep with a light covering of topsoil.
+So, keep some space and plant them 1 1/2 to 2 inches deep with a light covering of topsoil.

-Additionally, keep them watered but avoid waterlogging.
+Additionally, keep them watered, but avoid overwatering, which can lead to waterlogging.
 Avoid strong sunlight, but put them in a position to get some hours of moderate sunlight daily.

 Fertilize frequently with a suitable organic fertilizer.
-Place in full sun in the cold months or partial shade in the warm season.
+Also, place the pots in full sun in the cold months or partial shade in the warm season.

 Care and Maintenance

 Spinach does best in soil with a pH of 6.5 to 8 [3].
-Therefore, keep testing and amending the soil with garden lime if needed.
+Therefore, continue testing and amend the soil with garden lime as needed.
 Plus, enrich the soil every 3 to 4 weeks with good water-soluble plant food.

-Additionally, a light mulch is beneficial for keeping weeds down.
+Additionally, a light mulch is beneficial for controlling weeds.
 Straw, peat moss, dried leaves, or grass clippings are ideal.

-Thin the leaves once the seedlings have sprouted to 2 inches.
+Thin the leaves once the seedlings have sprouted to a height of 2 inches.
 Overcrowding can sap the strength of the growing plants.
 Thinning to about 4 to 6 inches apart will encourage the saplings to thrive.

 Furthermore, ensure the crop is kept moist and watered well in warm weather.